 Afghanistan needs an educated people to prosper and the Afghan people need education to fulfill their potential and improve their lives.
-High quality training is the key to good education and creating sustainable education systems.
+High quality teachers trained in modern teaching methods are the key to good education and to creating sustainable education systems.
 In addition to Teacher Training also see Rights, Peace,Elections page.

 You can only have a well educated people if you have high quality teaching.
-This is why training teachers has always held a position of great importance in the development of AIL as an organization.
-Teachers are trained by AIL and then receive follow up supervision and monitoring of progress.
-Teachers return for up to date seminar trainings to keep up with the latest in teaching theory.
+This is why training teachers has always held a place of great importance in the development of AIL as an organization.
+Teachers are trained by AIL but also receive follow up supervision and monitoring of progress.
+Teachers return for continuing education workshops to keep up with the latest in teaching theory and practical applications.

 Interactive, student-centered teaching is a radical departure from traditional teaching methods in Afghanistan.
-Historically the emphasis was on dictation, rote memorization, and recitation.
-Using the new teaching methods, teachers are able to teach students to think critically, use logic for problem-solving, and interpret and evaluate information.
-This fosters self confidence, self reliance and sharing of ideas and helping others.
+Historically the emphasis in teaching was on dictation, rote memorization, and recitation.
+Using the new teaching methods, teachers are able to teach students to think critically, use logic for problem solving, and interpret and evaluate information.
+This fosters self confidence, self reliance, sharing of ideas and helping others.
 Students question and seek help in understanding.

 The result is students adapt and learn quickly.
 Many students who are taught by AIL-trained teachers are able to read after only 3 months of instruction compared to the typical 3 years that students need when taught with the old methods.
 Some students have been so energized by their ability to learn quickly that they have accelerated their education, completing multiple grades within one year.

 With AIL’s teacher training, teachers in Afghanistan are learning from each other and students are learning more in class.
 The uptake of these new patterns hold promising implications for the future of education in Afghanistan.